Skip to main content

 " Baisa, talk to him!"
 Chakrapani pleaded.
 She turned around.

-" Wake up Kunwarsa, you need to save Mewar, you need to fight many more battles!"
+" Wake up, Kunwarsa, you need to save Mewar, you need to fight many more battles!"
 She continued.
-Jaivanta looked at his hands tighten into a grip.
+Jaivanta looked at his hands, tightened into a grip.
 He was responding!
 Vaidji stopped Ajabde.

 " Ajabde!"

-This time his voice was clearer, everyone heard what he said as he repeated. " Ajabde?"
-She stood frozen in the doorway looking at him, eyes closed it was like he was having a bad dream, his face was disturbed.
-Jaivanta Bai, Hansa Bai, Chakrapani and everyone else in the room was looking at her.
+This time, his voice was clearer, and everyone heard what he said as he repeated. " Ajabde?"
+She stood frozen in the doorway, looking at him, eyes closed.
+It was like he was having a bad dream; his face was disturbed.
+Jaivanta Bai, Hansa Bai, Chakrapani and everyone else in the room were looking at her.
 She sat down on the threshold as Hansa Bai came to her.
 Jaivanta got up.

 " Save my son Ajabde."
 It was more like a plea.